Utility Checklist for Renters

 Make sure you know whether your radiators or furnace, hot water heater, and stove are gas or electric.
 (Remember, even if you don’t pay for water, you may be responsible for the gas or electricity that heats your hot water.)

 Under Chicago law, before you sign your lease you have the right to get a report of the previous year’s heating costs.
-This is called a “heating disclosure.”
-The form must be printed from the City of Chicago’s website, filled out by you, and submitted to ComEd (electric heat) or Peoples Gas (gas heat).
+The heating disclosure form must be printed from the City of Chicago’s website, filled out by you, and submitted to ComEd (electric heat) or Peoples Gas (gas heat).
 The utility companies will then fax or mail the requested heating information back to you.

 Don't Forget the Meter